JoeyHopkins/WorkoutBuddy/README.md

 Added functionality to add workouts to activity tracker setup routines to switch based on the day being worked out Fixed totalweight calculation to take into account the number of reps

+Dev Build #2
+primary focus here is the workout history page and making sure the app is storing/displaying data correctly on the android build